How to Make a Wall in Minecraft with Commands Bedrock

 Before we dive into making a wall using commands, it’s essential to understand the basics of Minecraft commands.
 Minecraft commands are a way to perform actions in the game without using a controller or mouse.
 They can be used to perform various tasks, such as creating structures, managing inventory, and controlling mobs.

-followed by the command name and options.
-For example, the command /execute
+In Bedrock, commands start with / followed by the command name and options.
+For example, the command /execute is used to execute a command at a specific location.

 Materials Needed